-- On a switch interrupt, start an analog-to-digital conversion. - On a timer interrupt, evaluate the value in ADRESH and change the LEDs as follows: - If the value in ADRESH is in the upper half of possible values (which you can test by checking if any of the top 4 bits are set), increment the value on the LEDs.
+- On a switch interrupt, start an analog-to-digital conversion. - On a timer interrupt, evaluate the value in ADRESH and change the LEDs as follows: - If the value in ADRESH is in the upper half of possible values (which you can test by checking if any of the top 4 bits are set (actually only the MSB-see below)), increment the value on the LEDs.
 You must account for the rollover case when the LEDs go from 1111 to 0000. - Otherwise, decrement the value on the LEDs, accounting for the 0000 to 1111 case.